 Examples of the types of grant activities that may be supported by the department are:

-- Capability building initiatives including ranger exchanges.
+- Capability building initiatives including ranger exchanges and conferences/leadership development programs.

-- Capability building training.
+- Capability building and work health and safety training.

 Applications for Round 1 closed on 8 April 2021.